Steps To Implementing Payment Tokenization In the SaaS Industry

 Tokenization is a secure practice that replaces Cardholder Data (CHD) like credit card information with one or more unrelated symbols as they are randomly generated or by an algorithm.

-If your SaaS business is facilitating payment collection from within your platform, it’s worth educating yourself on this topic.
+This adds an additional layer of unbreakable protection that is ensured by the useless nature of the information to outside parties without the original cipher key.
+If your SaaS business is facilitating payment collection from within your platform, this article is worth a read to understand and secure your system.
 Payment tokenization helps safeguard cardholder data, so your users can collect and process payments securely.

 - What is Payment Tokenization

 - How Payment Tokenization Works

 - Benefits of Payment Tokenization

 - Using Stax Connect and Payment Tokenization

 Payment tokenization (sometimes referred to as credit card tokenization) involves taking sensitive information, such as credit card data or bank account numbers, and protecting it by replacing it with a token — i.e., a number that’s randomly generated by an algorithm.